Demarai Gray: England

 After taking part in a joint training camp for the under-20 and under-21 teams, Gray was included in Aidy Boothroyd's under-20 squad for the 2015 Toulon Tournament.
 Starting the opening match on the left of a three-man attack, Gray gave England an 8th-minute lead with a shot from 12 yd, but Morocco twice took the lead before Chuba Akpom secured a 3–3 draw for England.
 Gray was a second-half substitute in the next match, a win against Ivory Coast.
 He made his third appearance as England lost to Mexico, but took no part in the last group game or the third-place play-off, and later admitted he had felt tired after a full season of league football and had not been at his best.
 He and Birmingham teammate Reece Brown were called up for the under-20s' first matches of the 2015–16 season, a double-header against the Czech Republic.
 In the first match, both Brown and half-time substitute Gray scored as England won 5–0; in the second, despite what the FA's website called a "hugely influential" attacking performance by Gray, they lost 1–0.

 After Nathan Redmond withdrew through injury, Gray was called into the under-21 squad for European Championship qualifiers in November 2015.
 An unused substitute for the first match, a goalless draw away to Bosnia and Herzegovina, he was not included in the matchday squad for the second, a 3–1 win at home to Switzerland.
 Gray made his under-21 debut on 26 March 2016, in the reverse fixture against Switzerland, a 1–1 draw.
 His run led to England's goal, scored by Akpom, and according to head coach Gareth Southgate, "it was a super debut.
 He was a threat all night and I think the work he did at the goal was exceptional but he also put a real shift in for the team and did his work off the ball."

 On 9 September 2018, Gray was called up for the full England squad for a friendly match against Switzerland.

 On 27 May 2019, Gray was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship.

 Jamaica

-Gray is eligible to play for Jamaica as well as his native England.
+Gray was eligible to play for Jamaica as well as his native England.
 In a televised interview in March 2021, Jamaican Football Federation president Michael Ricketts included Gray in a list of English players with Jamaican heritage he suggested were "in the process of acquiring their Jamaican passport" as part of the nation's plan to improve their chances of qualifying for the 2022 FIFA World Cup.